-The Small Schools Multi Academy Trust provides a broad and balanced curriculum for children from 3 to 11 years of age.
+The Staffordshire Schools Multi Academy Trust provides a broad and balanced curriculum for children from 3 to 11 years of age.
 Our Curriculum follows the new statutory 2014 curriculum guidelines.
 Initially the children will follow an Early Years Curriculum, then the National Curriculum which applies to children from Year 1 upwards.
 Primary school children pass through the Early Years and the National Curriculum Key Stages 1 and 2.

 The National Curriculum gives a framework for learning in all of the curriculum subject areas through Programmes of Study which are set out to show the teaching and learning objectives and expected outcomes.